chromium/chromium/content/test/data/attribution_reporting/interop/README.md

   // Expected output.
   "output": {
-    // List of event-level results.
+    // Optional list of event-level results.
+Omitted if empty.
     "event_level_results": [
       {
         // URL to which the report would have been sent.